software-students-fall2024/1-specification-codecrafters/README.md

 ## Team members

-See instructions.
-Delete this line and replace with a list of the names of your team members, including links to each one's GitHub profile.
+Barry Wang
+Alex Yu
+Keven Ni
+Nicole Wang

 ## Stakeholders

-See instructions.
+(todo)See instructions.
 Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.

 ## Product Vision Statement

-See instructions.
-Delete this line and place your Product Vision Statement here.
+This app is a work out notebook to record your type, duration, and weight of your work out, which can be generated to graphs to see your imporvement.

 ## User Requirements

-See instructions.
-Delete this line and place a list of your User Stories here.
+(每个人四个)
+As a , I want [some goal] so that [some reason]., where [type of user], [some goal] and `[some reason] As a [type of user], I want [some goal] so that [some reason]., where [type of user], [some goal] and `[some reason]

 ## Activity Diagrams